maximmuss699/ipk24_Server/README.md

 -h                 Display this help message and exit.
 ```
 ## Implementation
-This section describes how the server manage multiple client connections simultaneously using TCP and UDP protocols.
+This section describes how the server manage multiple client connections using TCP and UDP protocols.

 ### Main function
 The main function first parses the command line arguments with the `getopt()` function.
 Check if the arguments are valid and then initializes the server with the provided IP address and port number.
 The server then enters the main loop, where uses `select()` to handle incoming TCP connection requests, TCP client data, and UDP packets.